brinkmanlab/IslandCompare/README.md

 population datasets.
 IslandCompare is designed to process sets of microbial genomes and present genomic island content with an interactive visual to enable exploration of cross-genome genomic island content.

 IslandCompare exists as nothing more than a [Galaxy](http://github.com/galaxyproject/galaxy) workflow JSON file and a client side only web UI that invokes the workflow via Galaxies API.
+A [command line interface](https://github.com/brinkmanlab/islandcompare-cli/) is also available that will talk to Galaxies API, invoking the workflow.

+## Use
+IslandCompare is publicly hosted for your use at https://islandcompare.ca.
+There you can upload data, run analysis, and visualize the result.

+If you prefer to deploy your own instance of IslandCompare, a containerized deployment of Galaxy is available along with scripts to automatically deploy the IslandCompare workflow and dependencies.
+See the following section for more information.
+The primary intended means of interacting with a local deployment of IslandCompare is via the [command line interface](https://github.com/brinkmanlab/islandcompare-cli/).

 ## Installation

+### Automated
+Automated deployments were prepared using Terraform.
+See [./deployment/README.md](deployment/README.md) for more information regarding deployment and running an analysis.

 ### Manual
 - Install and configure a [Galaxy](http://github.com/galaxyproject/galaxy) instance.
 The minimum required version is Galaxy 20.09.